gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 **Not every CVE affects you.** A vulnerability in a dependency's code path you never call is a false positive.
 [VEX](https://www.cisa.gov/resources-tools/resources/minimum-requirements-vulnerability-exploitability-exchange-vex)
-(Vulnerability Exploitability eXchange) is an emerging standard where software producers can declare whether a specific CVE actually affects their shipped product.
-VEX adoption in the Python ecosystem is still early, but it's worth knowing about, especially if you're triaging a long list of pip-audit findings and need to prioritize what matters.
+(Vulnerability Exploitability eXchange) is an emerging standard where software producers can declare whether a specific CVE affects their shipped product.
+VEX adoption in the Python ecosystem is still early.
+It helps when you are triaging a long list of pip-audit findings and need to prioritize what matters.

 ### Integrate Into CI/CD

-Security checks should run automatically on every commit.
+Security checks should run on every commit.
 Adding [pip-audit](https://github.com/pypa/pip-audit) to common CI systems:

 **GitHub Actions:**